ahmet-umut/back-stabbed-gammon/README.md

 - 2 players, n "rock"'s each
 - random placement at start, random selection of the starting player
 - Everytime a player gets to play, they should throw 2 dices.
 If the results are equal, they get 4 "hamla"'s of that number that turn.
 If not, they have 2 hamlas.
 - ... to be updated.
 You can also look at [this](https://en.wikipedia.org/wiki/Backgammon "backgammon").
+(Note that back-stabbed-gammon has additional rules.)